andy-miles/onedrive-java-sdk/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project